 Once you’ve identified a content piece as a cornerstone, make sure to provide a CTA that sends visitors to related content where they can engage further.
 That way they understand that your brand is not only a thought leader but also offers additional related material.

-To generate leads throughout this process, be sure to send visitors to personalized and relevant landing pages optimized with 35 high-converting landing page techniques.
+To generate leads throughout this process, be sure to send visitors to personalized and relevant post-click landing pages optimized with 35 high-converting post-click landing page techniques.
 Sign up for an Instapage Enterprise demo today.